DataPsycho/my-emotions/README.md

 from modelboy.flow import loader model_files = "./modellake"

-# load the model when not providing any
+# load the model when not providing any version the latest version is selected
 latest_classifier = loader(model_files)
 ```